Jacob Holm House

 The Jacob Holm House is a historic property located at Strandgade 4B in the Christianshavn neighbourhood of Copenhagen, Denmark.
 It was owned by the wealthy industrialist and shipowner Jacob Holm from 1819 to 1845.
+The building remained in the hands of the Holm family for more than 100 years.
+A plaque on the facade commemorates that N. F. S. Grundtvig was a tenant on the building.

 Architecture

 16th and 18th centuries

-It is unclear when the house was built and for whom but it was refurbished in the 1680s.
-It was probably a comprehensive refurbishment since some sources refer to it as a "New house".
-Rarly owners of the property included Johan de Willom and Jonas Trellun, both of whom unsuccessfully attempted to participate in the lucrative trade on the Danish West Indies.
+It is unclear when the house was built and for whom, but it was refurbished in the 1680s.
+It was probably a comprehensive refurbishment since some sources refer to it as a "new house".
+Early owners of the property included Johan de Willom and Jonas Trellun, both of whom unsuccessfully attempted to participate in the lucrative trade in the Danish West Indies.

-The building was then part of a much larger property listed as No. 14 in Christianshavn Quartyer in Vopenhagen's first cadastre of 1689.
+The building was then part of a much larger property listed as No. 14 in Christianshavn Quarter in Vopenhagen's first cadastre of 1689.
 It was at that time owned by Frederik Møller.
-The property was divided in to two separate properties in 1689.
+The property was divided into two separate properties in 1689.

 The site was individually listed as No. 26 in the new cadastre of 1756.
 It was at that time owned by pastor Johan Paul Dupaget.

-The property was acquired by merchant (grosserer) Bertel Madsen (1751-1806) in 1782.
-He and his father Lars Madsen (1723-1781) completed a total of 123 voyages to the Danish West Indies with their own fleet of merchant ships.
+The property was acquired by merchant (grosserer) Bertel Madsen (1751–1806) in 1782.
+He and his father Lars Madsen (1723–1781) completed a total of 123 voyages to the Danish West Indies with their own fleet of merchant ships.
 Madsen constructed a large new warehouse on the southern part of his new property.

 The property was listed as No. 56 in the new cadastre of 1806.
 It was at that time owned by merchant (grosserer) Anders Kyhn.

+The property was later owned by the businessmen (grosserer) Johan David Vogel and Grosserer Frants Thestrup Adolph.
+On 28 August 1819, their property was sold at auction for 31m000 rigsdaler silver.